 Consistently

-In your current practise, how often do you explicitly teach or use thinking frameworks to help students structure their learning?
+In your current practice, how often do you explicitly teach or use thinking frameworks to help students structure their learning?

 Never